TIMELINE-Canada's TMX Group in play

-May 31 (Reuters) - The Canadian consortium of financial institutions bidding for the operator of the Toronto Stock Exchange extended its offer for an eighth time on Thursday and said it was confident it would complete the deal by its July 31 deadline because the process cannot drag on indefinitely.

-Prolonging the C$3.8 billion ($3.67 billion) bid to buy TMX Group Inc, Maple Group said the extension will allow for the regulatory approvals needed for its ambitious plan that would transform Canada’s stock trading landscape.
+April 27 (Reuters) - A consortium bidding for TMX Group , the operator of Canada’s biggest stock exchange, said on Friday it hopes to extend its $3.8 billion offer but is still working to resolve regulatory concerns.

-Following is a list of the major events related to Maple Group’s efforts to take over TMX.
+Following is a list of the major events related to Maple Group’s efforts to take over TMX, owner of the Toronto Stock Exchange and other Canadian markets.

-Feb.
-9 - TMX and the London Stock Exchange announce a $3 billion friendly deal that they characterize as “a merger of equals.”

-May 14 - TMX says it has received an approach from a consortium of Canadian banks and funds called Maple Group Acquisition Corp.
+May 14 - TMX says it has received an approach from a consortium of Canadian banks and funds called the Maple Group.
 LSE says it remains committed to the deal.
 Maple submits its formal bid the following day and says its C$3.6 billion proposal offers a 24 percent premium on the LSE’s deal.

 May 20 - TMX rejects Maple’s bid and asks its shareholders to support the LSE plan.